odu-cs625-datavis/public-fall23/HW1-setup.md

 Use the guides above to help you complete the following exercises in `HW1-report.md`:

-Create a bulleted list with at least 3 items.
+Create a bulleted list (not numbered) with at least 3 items.

 Write a single paragraph that demonstrates the use of *italics*, **bold**, ***bold italics***, `code`, and includes a link.
 The paragraph does not have to make sense.